thinhhoUB/Vietnam-Apartment-Insights-Pipeline/README.md

 - **Snowflake:** A cloud-based data warehousing platform used to store and analyze data.

 - **Data Visualization:** Comprehensive data visualization created from Snowflake data using Tableau.

-## Overview

-This section provides an overview of how the project works and its main components.

 ## ETL Flow